alam-ora/OML4Py/intro-oml4py/content.md

 ![](./images/notebook-dashboard.png " ")

-2. Click on **saved_notebooks** and browse to the folder that contains the saved Python notebooks.
+2. Click on **saved_notebooks** to browse the folder that contains the saved Python notebooks.

 ![](./images/click-saved-notebooks.png " ")